hankjordan/bevy_save/README.md

 Snapshot::builder(world)
     // Exclude `Transform` from this `Snapshot`
     .filter(|reg| reg.type_name() != "bevy_transform::components::transform::Transform")

+    // Extract all matching entities and resources .extract_all()

     // Clear all extracted entities without any components .clear_empty()